FailAcademy/learning/wdp-toronto/_slides/week-06/03-intro-to-wordpress.md

 Students independently try the local install.
 Then do a fresh install walk through together.
 Even if individuals figured it out, get everyone to start new.

-Note that there other slightly different ways to do the local install.
+Note that there are a few ways to install locally.

-_Note for students:_ where to find database credentials, change default installation values (admin, wp\_)
+*Let the students know:* where to find database credentials, change default installation values (admin, wp\_)

 ---